Musi13/jellyfin-plugin-streamlink/README.md

 1. Clone or download this repository

-2. Ensure you have .NET Core 3.1+ SDK setup and installed
+2. Ensure you have .NET 5.0+ SDK setup and installed

 3. Copy Emby.Server.Implementations.dll from an existing Jellyfin install into the repo root